eliotstocker/Light-ControllerAPI/readme.md

     super(ap);
 }
 ```
-where 'com.example.package' is the package name and 123456789 is the hashCode of the applications signature, thjis application must of course implement calling the provider in a similar way to Light Controller
+where 'com.example.package' is the package name and 123456789 is the hashCode of the applications signature, this application must of course implement calling the provider in a similar way to Light Controller

 Selection
 ----------